The higher goal a person pursues, the quicker his ability develops, and the more beneficial he will become to the society.

 The Five Step Goal Setting Process

-Let’s breakdown the elements of effective goal setting into five distinct steps.
+Let’s break down the elements of effective goal setting into five distinct steps.
+We’re combining two of the steps from the above graphic into one single step.

 It is of course absolutely paramount that when you set goals that you move through each of these five steps.
 Each step of this process will help you build a strong foundation for the work that lies ahead.
 Moreover, each of these steps will help you make the necessary mental shifts required to generate the momentum you need to achieve your goal.